How Vocaloid Cracked Open Japan's Utaite Culture

 A singing tool for people who don't sing

-That polite, utilitarian frame held for almost four years.
-Then a small Sapporo company called Crypton Future Media shipped a Vocaloid 2 product called Hatsune Miku in August 2007, and the relationship between Japanese pop music and its singers began to invert.
+That modest, utilitarian framing held until 2007, when a small Sapporo company called Crypton Future Media shipped Hatsune Miku, built on the newer Vocaloid 2 engine — and the relationship between Japanese pop music and its singers began to invert.

 Miku stopped belonging to the composer

 What made Hatsune Miku unusual was not the voice — it was that the voice came with a face.
-KEI's illustration of a sixteen-year-old in turquoise twintails sat on the box.
+The illustrator KEI's drawing of a sixteen-year-old in turquoise twintails sat on the box.
 Her name, age, height and preferred tempo range were printed alongside the licensing terms.
 She was sold as a character first and a synthesizer second.

-The consequence took about six months to surface.
+The consequence took only a few months to surface.
 Composers uploaded their Miku songs to Nico Nico Douga, the comments-on-video site that had launched the year before.
-Other users responded not just by listening but by remixing: utattemita ("I tried singing it"), odottemita ("I tried dancing it"), kaitemita ("I tried drawing it").
-A primary work and its derivatives shared the same character, the same chord chart, the same comment thread.
-The line between original and cover collapsed because both sides were pointing at Miku.
+Other users responded not by listening but by remaking it: singing it (utattemita, "I tried singing it"), and also playing it, dancing to it, and drawing it.
+A primary work and its derivatives shared the same character, the same chords, the same comment thread.
+The line between original and cover collapsed because every version was built on the same Miku: the question of who wrote it and who covered it stopped meaning anything, because the song was Miku's and everyone's at once.

-The track below is wowaka's ローリンガール from 2010 — one of the songs that taught a generation of Japanese listeners that a Vocaloid record could be as emotionally specific as anything on the radio.
+The track below is wowaka's "Rolling Girl" (ローリンガール) from 2010 — one of the songs that taught a generation of Japanese listeners that a Vocaloid record could ache as precisely as anything coming out of a major label.

 The Vocaloid producers walk into J-Pop

-Then the handles started cashing out.
-Hachi became Kenshi Yonezu, the closest thing Japan has to a national pop laureate. ryo's supercell project crossed into anime tie-ins. wowaka founded the rock band Hitorie before his death in 2019. kemu became the producer Horie Shota.
-Vaundy and Eve arrived without Vocaloid in their resumes but openly cited it as their schooling.
-Ado, who started as an utaite covering Vocaloid songs, sold out arenas without showing her face.
+Then the people behind the handles started stepping into the open.
+Hachi became Kenshi Yonezu, the closest thing Japan has to a national pop laureate.
+The rest went in every direction: ryo's collective supercell into writing anime theme songs, wowaka into the rock band Hitorie he founded — before his death in 2019 — and others into career songwriting.
+In the next generation, Ado, who started as an utaite covering Vocaloid songs, sold out arenas without showing her face.
+Vaundy and Eve arrived without any Vocaloid-producer credits of their own, but openly cite Nico Nico Douga and the utaite scene as the soil they grew up in.

-The embed here is Hachi's マトリョシカ — the song that, in retrospect, looks like Yonezu rehearsing for the stadium career he didn't yet know he would have.
+The embed here is Hachi's "Matryoshka" (マトリョシカ) — the song that, in retrospect, looks like Yonezu rehearsing for the stadium career he didn't yet know he would have.

 The singer moves to the center of East Asia

-Vocaloid was supposed to be the tool that let composers skip the singer.
-The accidental outcome was the opposite — it raised a generation that thinks of singing as a separable craft, something you can do for someone else's song and still be the artist.
-Nobody at Yamaha drew that arrow in 2003.
+Vocaloid was meant to make the singer optional.
+It ended up making the singer portable — it raised a generation that thinks of singing as a separable craft, something you can do for someone else's song and still be the artist.
+Nobody foresaw that outcome in 2007.